 Disclosures: Information related to detailed conflicts of interest should be included in this section.
 For example, authors should acknowledge the specific relationship that results in a conflict (e.g., equity, consulting agreement, travel expenses, etc.) and the sponsoring organization.

 References: References formatting should follow the American Medical Association Manual of Style (9th edition).
 References should be numbered in the order in which they appear in the text and should be double-spaced.
 Abstracts should not be included as references.
-Unpublished data should not be included in the reference section, but may be noted in the text in parenthesis (unpublished data); however, authors are strongly discouraged from discussing unpublished data unless absolutely necessary to the interpretation of their results.
+Unpublished data should not be included in the reference section but may be noted in the text in parenthesis (unpublished data); however, authors are strongly discouraged from discussing unpublished data unless absolutely necessary to the interpretation of their results.
 Manuscripts that are in press or personal communications may be included as references in the text and should be given a number and placed in the reference section in order of appearance with the other references.
 Personal communications, however, should be used sparingly if at all and should not be used alone to support an important conclusion.
-References to journal articles should include all authors, the full titles and inclusive pagination (when applicable).
+References should include names, the full titles and inclusive pagination (when applicable).
 List all authors when there are six or fewer; for seven or more references, list only the first three and add "et al." Examples of proper formatting follow:

 Tables: Each table should have a table legend that is brief and descriptive.
 All abbreviations and symbols should be defined in the table legend.

-Figures and Micrographs: Figures should be constructed to insure that labeling is clear and correct.
+Figures and Micrographs: Figures should be constructed to ensure that labeling is clear and correct.
 Self-explanatory figures that do not rely heavily on the figure legend are preferred.
 For micrographs, scale bars should be used rather than providing magnification.
 The figure legend should clearly indicate the number of images that were obtained when a representative micrograph is provided.
 Photomicrographs of gels must indicate when two or more separate gels are shown by a line or space to indicate the borders of each original image.
 There should be no enhancement of images.
 Molecular weights of proteins should be indicated on all images of gels and it should be clearly indicated when horizontally aligned images are derived from the same gel.
 Units of measure should be given in SI units.
 If measurements were made in English units, give metric equivalents.

-Supplementary material: Supplemental material should be information that enhances the manuscript but is critical to its understanding or interpretation.
+Supplementary Material: Supplemental material should be information that enhances the manuscript but too detailed or extensive to include in the main text.
 This may include more detailed methodology, or additional tables, graphs, movies, or audio files.
 Please contact the editorial office regarding submission of videos and audio files.